White Men Lead, Black Women Help? Benchmarking and Mitigating Language Agency Social Biases in LLMs: Limitations

 \section{Limitations}

 We identify some limitations of our study.
 First, due to the limited information within the datasets available for our study, we were only able to consider the binary gender and $4$ racial groups for bias analyses.
 However, we note that it is important and significant for further works to extend the investigation of the fairness problem in our study to other gender and racial minority groups.
-Second, our study only includes experiments on investigating language agency biases in personal biographies, professor reviews, and reference letters, among which $4$ were synthesized and only $2$ contained human-written texts.
-We encourage future studies to extend the exploration of language agency biases in broader domains of human-written texts.
-Lastly, due to cost and resource constraints, we were not able to further extend our experiments to larger synthesized datasets.
+Second, due to the scarcity of data, our study were only able to investigate language agency-related gender biases in 2 human-written datasets of personal biographies and professor reviews.
+We encourage future studies to extend the exploration of racial and intersectional language agency biases in broader domains of human-written texts.
+Third, due to cost and resource constraints, we were not able to further extend our experiments to larger scales.
 Future works should be devoted to comprehensively evaluating biases from various data sources.
+Lastly, experiments in this study incorporate language models that were pre-trained on a wide range of text from the internet and have been shown to learn or amplify biases from the data used.
+Since we utilize a language model to synthesize a language agency classification dataset, we adopt a number of methods to prevent potential harm and bias propagation: (1) we prompt the model to paraphrase each input into an agentic version and a communal version, ensuring the balance in the preliminary generated dataset, and (2) we invite expert annotators to re-annotate the generated data, to verify and ensure the quality of the final dataset used to train language agency classifiers.
+Although these methods might not guarantee complete fairness, it is the best we can do to prevent bias propagation.
+We encourage future extensions of our works to also consider this factor in their research, so as to draw reliable and trustworthy research conclusions.